 Pennsylvania is a massive state with over 13 million residents living throughout its various cities.
 And in recent years, hospitals and other healthcare institutes have been struggling with the lack of nurses available.
 The shortage of nurses became even more apparent during the pandemic, where hospitals were regularly understaffed.

 So if you are looking to become a nurse during this trying time, you can do so by taking the CNA course, which can prepare you for the challenges you will face there.
-A CNA course can be 120 hours long, taking 4 weeks to complete.
+CNA classes can be 120 hours long, taking 4 weeks to complete.
 Here is a small guide on the best CNA classes in Pittsburgh, Pennsylvania.

 |Training Program||City||Zip Code||Phone|